ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/bitcoin_wallet.md

 6. You can continue to play around with the electrum wallet before moving on.

+## Summary

-7. Congratulations!!!
+Congratulations!!!

 You have participated in the bitcoin testnet using a securely built electrum bitcoin wallet powered by a Hyper Protect Virtual Server.

 :rocket:

+Now, it's time to clean up...